Taras Kim Photo

 Transportation

 From the 30th Street train station, you can easily travel to New York, Boston or Washington, D.C. by Amtrak train.
+This makes Philadelphia a convenient base for travel along the East Coast.

 Culture